pytorch/tutorials/intermediate_source/FSDP_adavnced_tutorial.rst

             device_id=torch.cuda.current_device(),
             sharding_strategy=ShardingStrategy.SHARD_GRAD_OP # FULL_SHARD)

-This will reduce the communication overhead in FSDP since model paramaters are duplicated rather than communicated, with the trade off of a higher memory footprint.
+This will reduce the communication overhead in FSDP, in this case, it holds full parameters after forward and through the backwards pass.

+This saves an all_gather during backwards so there is less communication at the cost of a higher memory footprint.
+Note that full model params are freed at the end of backwards and all_gather will happen on the next forward pass.

 Backward Prefetch
 -----------------